awsdocs/aws-elemental-medialive-user-guide/doc_source/procedure-to-enable-decoration-hls.md

 Manifest decoration is enabled at the output group level, which means that the manifests for all outputs in that group include instructions based on the SCTE\-35 content\.

+**To enable decoration**

 1. In the channel that you are creating, make sure that you have set the ad avail mode\.
-See [[ERROR] BAD/MISSING LINK TEXT](getting-ready-set-the-ad-avail-mode.md)\.
+See [Getting Ready: Set the Ad Avail Mode](getting-ready-set-the-ad-avail-mode.md)\.

 1. In the navigation pane, find the desired HLS output group\.